Riikka Purra

-Riikka Katriina Purra (/fi/; born 13 June 1977) is a Finnish politician, serving as the Deputy Prime Minister of Finland, and Finance Minister, since 2023.
+Riikka Katriina Purra (Note: /fi/) (born 13 June 1977) is a Finnish politician, serving as the Deputy Prime Minister of Finland, and Finance Minister, since 2023.
 She is also a member of the Parliament of Finland for the Finns Party for the Uusimaa constituency.
 In August 2021 she was elected the new leader of the party, after Jussi Halla-aho.

 Political career

 In 2016, Purra joined the Finns Party as a political planner.
 She served as a campaign manager for the presidential candidate Laura Huhtasaari in the 2018 Finnish presidential election.
 In June 2019 she was elected as a Member of Parliament from the constituency of Uusimaa with 5,960 votes, and became the first deputy leader of the Finns party.

 In March 2021, she criticised the government for overspending, when a 3 billion euro support package for municipalities was formed during the COVID-19 pandemic in Finland.

 In July 2021, Purra announced she would be running for the Finns Party leadership, aiming to become the first woman to lead the party.
 She declared that the party would never participate in a government where it would not be able to significantly change Finnish immigration policy.
 She was elected leader of the party on 14 August 2021, at the party meeting in Seinäjoki.

 Purra says that she wants to fight "harmful" immigration from developing countries and is in favour of a policy of economic austerity.
 Purra has said that in her youth she was sexually harassed by immigrant men in her hometown of Tampere, which has influenced her opinions on immigration policy.